sigma-firma/gmailAPI/README.md

 [//]: # (OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE)
 [//]: # (SOFTWARE.)

+# DEPRECATED See: [gsheet](https://github.com/sigma-firma/gsheet) for the same functionality but for people

 # gmailAPI

 A go package for managing gmail Tokens/credentials.